Published January 14, 2026 · Updated August 11, 2026 · 10 min read

 Where the 30% value went: $0-down lease and PPA

 The credit didn't fully disappear — it migrated.
 On third-party-owned systems (leases, PPAs, and prepaid plans), the financing company owns the system and claims the commercial §48E credit, then passes the value to you as a lower payment.
-That federal benefit is available through roughly 2027.
+That federal benefit is now on a hard clock: the law's construction-start window closed July 4, 2026, so new-start systems must be placed in service by December 31, 2027 to qualify.
 It is a price benefit baked into your financing — not a tax credit you file for.
 Our no-credit-check prepaid solar plan is built on exactly this mechanism, and our financing page compares it against a loan and cash side by side.

 Is there a California solar tax credit in 2026?